Advertisement

 Bumps and Bruises

-Unfortunately, there’s no quick fix for the tender, purple marks that appear on your skin after something like bumping your leg on the sharp corner of a coffee table.
+Unfortunately, there’s no quick fix for the tender, purple marks that appear on your skin after you do something like bump your leg on the corner of a coffee table.
 “Other than avoiding further trauma to the area, you just have to give the bruise time to heal itself,” says White.

 How to treat: Ice and over-the-counter pain medication can help dull the discomfort caused by a small bleed just below the skin’s surface.
 Slightly more severe bleeding beneath the skin is known as a hematoma.